Before I go any further, let me be very clear about something.

 —like all Native Nations—are sovereign and, collectively, the Nooksack Indian Tribe possesses the inherent right of self-determination.
 The right to self determination includes, among other things, the right of a Native Nation to citizenship.
 And the right to define citizenship includes both a right to

-individuals as citizens of the nation as well as to individuals from being citizens of the nation.
+include individuals as citizens of the nation as well as to exclude individuals from being citizens of the nation.

 This right is qualified, or at least should be, by due process protections.
 Unfortunately, many Native Nations spend their time focusing on citizenship selection criteria while ignoring the need for procedural protections.
 OP: In our case, the Pechanga tribe herded us into groups and only allowed ONE person to speak to our "lot" on appeal.
 We could not bring writing implements, have an attorney present, nor present any evidence against those who accused us with no evidence.
 Our elders were patted down for weapons.
 One tribal council "judge was LATE to our appointment" .

 While many Native Nations are now doing pro-terminationist’s dirty work by revoking their own peoples’ citizenship – often through disenrollment procedures based on membership rolls and other artificial requirements originally created by the federal government – and, by extension, causing a cultural identity crisis, there are Native Nations that recognize the serious consequences of disenrollment and are looking for different options.